birgire/wp-combine-queries/README.md

 ###Changelog

+1.0.3 (2016-04-21)
+ - Fixed: Ticket #7 - Not able to set the "UNION ALL" union option
+ - Improved: Inline docs

 1.0.2 (2016-04-20)
  - Fixed: Ticket #6 - Escape % in the Generator class.
 (Props: @DArcMattr)
  - Improved: Inline docs